Coraliuky/PaddleDetection/configs/pedestrian/README.md

 ### 4. Inference

-Users can employ the model to conduct the inference:
+Users can employ the trained model to conduct the inference:

 ```
 export CUDA_VISIBLE_DEVICES=0